0xCompute/rubidity/interfaces/README.md

-# Interfaces - How To Model (Solidity) Interfaces in Rubyidity?
+# Interfaces - How To Model (Solidity) Interfaces in Rubidity?

 Option 1)